finnito/Science/content/12phy/as91173/8-motors-and-inductors.md

 ---

+### Pātai/Question

+- Recall $F=Bqv$
-### What happens if we pass a wire through a magnetic field?
+- What happens if we take a wire and we move it through a magnetic field?

 ---

-We induce a voltage!
+#### Whakatika {.c2}

+1. The charged particles (electrons) are now moving through an electric field, and therefore feel a force!
+2. The force exerted on the moving electrons by the magnetic field will cause them to accelerate and therefore to move
+3. If the circuit is complete:
+    a.
+Moving electrons is known as a __induced current__!
+    b.
+Moving electrons will cause an unequal distribution (difference in potential), known as __induced voltage__.

 ![](../assets/10-electromagnetic-induction.gif)

-And if the circuit is complete, we induce a current!

 ---

+### Summary

+> Moving charges through a magnetic field will cause them to feel a force (due to the magnetic field).
+Thus creating an __induced voltage__.

+> In a complete circuit, this is seen as a __induced current__.

+---

+## Induced Voltage

-__Induced voltage__ in a wire moving through a magnetic field:
+> Exists in a conductor moving through a magnetic field in a perpendicular direction.

 \begin{aligned}
     & V=BvL
 \end{aligned}

+- $V$ is the induced voltage (V, Volts)
 - $B$ is the magnetic field strength (T, Tesla)
 - $v$ is the velocity of the wire ($ms^{-1}$)
 - $L$ is the length of wire in the field ($m$)